SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-server.md

 - `sonar.ce.javaOpts`
 - `sonar.search.javaOpts`

-### Failed to start on Windows Vista

-SonarQube seems unable to start when installed under the `Program Files` directory on Windows Vista.
-It should therefore not be installed there.

 ### Failed to start SonarQube with Oracle due to bad `USERS` table structure

 When other `USERS` tables exist in the Oracle DB, if the `sonarqube` user has read access on this other `USERS` table, the SonarQube web server can't start and an exception like the following one is thrown: